ocaml-flambda/flambda-backend/jane/doc/extensions/_02-unboxed-types/intro.md

 the flat float record optimization currently applies.

-Blocks may contain unboxed products, in which case the products are "flattened" to become individual fields of the block, and reordered to accomodate the mixed block representation.
+Blocks may contain unboxed products, in which case the products are "flattened" to become individual fields of the block, and reordered to accommodate the mixed block representation.
 For example, consider this record type:

 ```ocaml